 1. Do They Provide the Service You Need?

 There are different types of search engine optimizers who might specialize in one of the following:

 - Technical SEO

 - Content marketing

 - Social media marketing

-Or they might be generalists or full-service agencies who provide solutions for all four areas.
-Whether you go for a jack-of-all-trades or specialist will depend heavily on what solutions your website needs.
+Or they might be generalists or full-service agencies and provide solutions for all four areas.
+Whether you go for a generalist or specialist will depend heavily on what solutions your website needs.

-If you’re just getting your website ready to launch, you might lean toward a technical SEO rather than a social media specialist.
-If you’re starting a brand new campaign you’d probably want to look into content marketing or a link building service.
+If you’re just getting your website ready to launch, you would likely go for a technical SEO rather than a social media specialist.
+If you’re starting a brand new campaign you’d probably want to look into content marketing and/or link building service.
 Or, if you have the money, you could find one agency to do it all.